 - Get multiple prices from different retailers online or in big box stores.

-- The best place to buy an air conditioner (window or portable) is online.
+- Search Online to find the best place to buy a room air conditioner (window or portable).

-- Hiring a professional is the best way to install Mini-Split or Central AC System.
+- Hiring a professional is the best way to install a Mini-Split or Central AC System.

-- Read online reviews of different air conditioners before making a purchase.
+- Read the reviews of different air conditioners before making a purchase.

-- Ensure the air conditioner is the right size for cooling your room or home.
+- Ensure the air conditioner is the right size for cooling one room or an entire home.

-- Choose an air conditioner with features that are important to you.
+- Choose an air conditioner with the features most important to you.